 Figure 7.
 Average loss (%) of dry weight from Norway spruce wood after 6 months of decomposition, caused by six H. parviporum and two Finnish P. gigantea isolates (Tukey test, pα = 0.05) (Żółciak et al. [62]).

-Difference in the specific gravity of wood can indicate the ratio between spring and late wood [95,96] which is related to mycelial growth rates in tissues and therefore to the degree of root decay by both Heterobasidion and Phlebiopsis.
+Differences in the specific gravity of wood can indicate the ratio between spring and late wood [95,96] which is correlated to mycelial growth rates in tissues and therefore to the degree of root decay by both Heterobasidion and Phlebiopsis.
 Sierota [63] described the rapid growth of P. gigantea and commensurate Scots pine wood decay in roots with high specific gravity.
 Sierota et al. [18,19] found the same results for the decay of Norway spruce wood by different H. parviporum isolates.

 2.6.
 Impact of abiotic conditions

 Soil temperature and precipitation are directly and/or indirectly correlated with the occurrence of root rot.
-Korhonen et al. [97] reported that the optimal temperature for mycelium growth is ~22oC, which can produce mycelium elongation in the laboratory of as much as 9 mm per day.
+Korhonen and Stenlid [97] reported that the optimal temperature for mycelium growth of H. annosum is ~22oC, which can produce mycelium elongation in the laboratory of as much as 9 mm per day.
 Cooding et al. [98] showed that in hot years, when air temperature exceeds 35oC, and in years with severe cold [99], the infection of stumps by pathogen spores is reduced.
-Mykhayliv and Sierota [100], in analysing the presence of the pathogen in Polish forests between 1975 and 2007, found a strong relationship between weather conditions in particular months in year n-1 and the area affected by Heterobasidion spp. in year n.
+Mykhayliv and Sierota [100], in analysing the presence of the pathogen in Polish forests between 1975 and 2007, found a strong relationship between weather conditions in particular months in year n-1 and the area of stands affected by Heterobasidion spp. in year n.
 The impact of weather on the presence of disease symptoms was stronger in stands older than 20 years.

 The authors concluded that disease development can be stimulated by higher soil temperature at the end of the growing season and at the beginning of winter.
 Witzell et al. [101], however, did not find a simple relation between temperature regime and the occurrence of H. annosum and H. parviporum.
 Furthermore, both pathogen and competitor and interactions between them can be supressed by changing O2 and CO2 concentrations in air and in wood.
-Kern and Linkies [102] found lower expression of H. parviporum hydrophobin genes (HAH1 and HAH2) with O2 reduction to 0.4%.
+Kern and Linkies [102] found in vitro lower expression of H. parviporum hydrophobin genes (HAH1 and HAH2) with O2 reduction to 0.4%.

 2.7.
 Impact of biotic interactions

 Heterobasidion and Phlebiopsis fungi are components of the broader ecosystem and should therefore be evaluated in a way that takes into account the impact of the rhizosphere and endophytic biota in roots on both fungi.
 Vasiliauskas et al. [103] suggest that there is a long-term positive effect of P. gigantea in Rotstop on mycobiota in Norway spruce stumps.
 Primary and secondary infections from the soil affect Heterobasidion through the actions of soil microorganisms, including fungi and bacteria.
 However, infection of stump and root wood tissues by Heterobasidion and Phlebiopsis after tree harvesting is affected by the biotic environment in a similar way.
 The interesting mutual relations of microorganisms inhabiting roots and stumps artificially infected with P. gigantea was the object of the present authors' interest [18,19,26,104,105,106,107].
-Results indicated that the presence of the active wood decomposer (P. gigantea) in wood of Norway spruce stumps did not deplete the biota of microorganisms that inhabit stumps.
+Results indicated that the presence of the active wood decomposer (P. gigantea) in wood of Norway spruce stumps did not deplete richness of microorganisms that inhabit stumps.